xanewton/MovieGuide/README.md

 MovieGuide is an android application designed to show reviews for Movies and TV Shows.
 Discover a collection of movies, TV Shows, production details and audience reviews.
-The app uses TMDb API for posters and information.
+This product uses the TMDb API but is not endorsed or certified by TMDb.

 ## Requirements